latheon-network/Latheon/STATUS.md

 - A permissionless validator network with staking and slashing.
 - Mainnet deployment.

-These are research directions for a 12–18 month horizon, contingent on funding and team growth, and are described further in [`ROADMAP.md`](./ROADMAP.md).
+These are research directions for a 12–18 month horizon, contingent on funding and team growth — see `ROADMAP.md`.

-## 6. Known limitations
+## 7. Known limitations

 - No formal third-party security audit has been performed.
-- The Merkle tree bookkeeping described in §3 is currently centralized (owner-updated), a deliberate and disclosed simplification — see [`THREAT-MODEL.md`](./THREAT-MODEL.md) for what this does and does not affect.
 - The circuit and contracts have had limited external review.
 - This is a solo-founder prototype built with AI-assisted development, not yet a funded team effort.
+- Metadata (transaction timing, gas usage) remains publicly visible on-chain — see `THREAT-MODEL.md` for the full picture of what is and isn't protected.

-## 7. Verification
+## 8. Verification

 Anyone can independently confirm the claims in §1–2 via the Etherscan links above, or by cloning this repository and reproducing the flow using `tools/zk-toolkit.html` and `circuits/withdraw.circom`.